 The programmes are delivered by a highly qualified team of practising artists and designers who exhibit their own work both nationally and internationally.
 It is a friendly, creative community of students and staff with a high level of contact with tutors.

-There are also a number of high profile visiting artists with national and international contacts.
+There are a number of high profile visiting artists with national and international contacts; Professor Estelle Thompson, Head of School is a contemporary painter of international standing.